MdSohailAli3/MdSohailAli3/README.md

 **Java Developer Intern – VaultOfCodes**
-*Jul 2025 – Present*
+*Jul 2025 – Jul 2025*
-- Working on basics of Java and collections framework.
+- Worked on basics of Java and collections framework.
-- working on a project as an part of the internship.
+- developed various projects as an part of the internship.

 **C++ Developer Intern – CODSOFT**